Getting To Know God

 – The Urantia Book

 God is the First Person and the creator of all personalities in the entire universe.
 Our experience of God consciousness is our experience of this Divine Person.
 It is a personal experience of an intimate relationship; it is the love of a trusting child for an all-wise, Divine Parent.
-It is this faithful, trusting, and humble attitude of mind that makes it possible for us to approach God, to know God, and to love God (see What Is Spiritual Faith?).
+It is this faithful, trusting, and humble attitude of mind that makes it possible for us to approach God, to know God, and to love God.

 Without a doubt, many religious views are unreasonable, but this is not to say that all religious ideas are unreasonable.
 In all fairness, we could just as easily say that many current views and stereotypes about God and religion are equally unreasonable.

-Long before the time of Jesus, almost all societies in the world were dominated by male authority to the degree that it affected the entire framework of religious and administrative thought.
-In this long era of male dominance, the supreme God was widely envisioned as a male disciplinary king—as a lord and master, yet with human frailties and susceptible to unchecked emotions, like anger or jealousy.
+Long before the time of Jesus, male authority dominated almost all societies to the degree that it affected the entire framework of religious and administrative thought.
+In this long era of male dominance, people envisioned the supreme God as a male disciplinary king—as a lord and master, yet with human frailties and susceptible to unchecked emotions, such as anger or jealousy.
 God was to be feared and obeyed as though he were a fickle but all-powerful sovereign.

 But Jesus of Nazareth was the first religious teacher to widely advocate God as a compassionate Father—a Divine Parent rather than a heartless dictator.
 Instead of fearing God as king and master, Jesus urged us to love and revere God as the all-loving and all-wise Father of all personalities—a divine Creator.